hasibzunair/RSUD20K/README.md

-## BD StreetScenes Dataset
+## BDSS20K

-This repo is for BD StreetScenes Dataset.
+This repo is for BDSS20K: A Bangladesh Urban Scenes Understanding Dataset.

 ## 1. Specification of dependencies